imagineLife/big-site/content/k8s/in-depth/ingress.md

 Per K8s Docs, ["_Kubernetes as a project supports and maintains AWS, GCE and nginx ingress controllers._"](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).

-## Ingress Deployed as Another Object In the Cluster
+## Ingress Controller as Another Object In the Cluster
 ### Configuration Requirements
 A few things are required:
 - **A ConfigMap**, full of env vars: path to store logs, session timeouts, keep-alive threshold, and more